ViniciusPinheiroLivinalli/ViniciusPinheiroLivinalli/README.md

 ## 🚀 About Me

 I'm passionate about transforming data into strategic insights!
 Currently, I’m an undergraduate student specializing in Data Science and Artificial Intelligence at PUC-Campinas.
-I thrive on academic projects that use Python, C, MySQL, and visualization tools to solve real-world challenges.
+I thrive on academic projects that use Python, C, MySQL, MongoDB and visualization tools to solve real-world challenges.
 I’m looking for internship opportunities to further develop my technical skills and make an impact on data-driven teams.

 ---

 ## 🛠️ Skills & Tools

-- **Languages:** Python, C, SQL (MySQL), NoSQL (MongoDB)
+- **Languages:** Python, C, R, SQL (MySQL), NoSQL (MongoDB)
 - **Data Analysis:** Power BI, Statistic, Data Visualization
 - **Other:** Data Cleaning, Academic Research, Analytical Thinking